CrazyRedMachine/LUFAHybridFightstick/README.md

 ### DPAD modes

-You can use the latching switches on the PC-FX pad to switch between DPAD modes.

-MODE 1 switch selects between Analog (A) or DPAD (B).

-MODE 2 switch selects between LEFT Analog (A) or RIGHT Analog (B).
-It is ignored when in DPAD mode.
+You can switch seamlessly between the 3 stick modes by pressing START+SELECT.

+- DPAD
+- Fake Left Analog (DPad is mapped to L-Analog)
+- Fake Right Analog (DPad is mapped to R-Analog)

+DPAD mode is also persistent.

 ### Simulated home button

-Because the PC-FX pad doesn't have a home button, I also added some code so that holding start+select during more than 1 second presses the home button.
+Because the SNES pad doesn't have a home button, I also added some code so that holding start+select during more than 1 second presses the home button.
 You can customize the delay with #define HOME_DELAY 1000 in the .ino file.

 ## Building Instructions